Drake University logo

 Key Highlights

-• Features the Drake Constitutional Law Center, one of only four such programs established by the U.S. Congress and federally funded.
+• The Drake Constitutional Law Center is one of only four such programs in the nation established and federally funded by the U.S. Congress.

-• Houses The Harkin Institute for Public Policy & Citizen Engagement since 2013.
+• Since 2013, Drake University has been home to The Harkin Institute for Public Policy & Citizen Engagement.

 Timeline